“The trial is not a dress rehearsal. It is the first and last night of the show”

 It is critical to ensure that you and your legal team properly – and carefully – prepare your case.
 If you do not then you are undermining your own case as the judge will make a decision based on the evidence submitted to the court, as they did in this case.

-If this alert raises any issues for your organisation, please speak to your usual contact in the Weightmans employment, pensions and immigration team or contact Linzi Perriman at email@example.com.
+If this alert raises any issues for your organisation, please speak to your usual contact in the Weightmans family team or contact Linzi Perriman at firstname.lastname@example.org.